objeck/objeck-lsp/README.md

     1. Variables
     2. Methods and functions
 9. Bundle documentation
+10. Quick Fixes
+    1. Add 'use' a statment for an unqualfied class
+    2. Qualfied an unqualfied class

 ### Outstanding
 1. Auto include libraries based upon 'use' statements
      1. In Beta for v6.9.0